m0ru/bak/02_problemdescription.md

 Needs, connections between them and any events on those connections are published on the WoN-Nodes in the form of RDF, which stands for Resource
-Description Framework [@ResourceDescriptionFramework].
+Description Framework [@RDFSemanticWeb].
 In RDF, using a variety of different syntax-alternatives, data is structured as a graph that can be distributed over multiple (physical) resources.
 Every graph-edge is defined by a subject (the start-node), a predicate (the "edge-type") and object (the target-node).